 Hip dysplasia can make even small movements difficult for your beloved pet.
 You may notice your pet having trouble climbing stairs, getting in and out of the car, or even just getting up or down.
 Fido may act wobbly, and he may not want to leave his bed.

 If your canine companion shows any of these symptoms, contact your vet immediately.
 Fido will need exams and tests to determine if he does have hip dysplasia and, if so, how severe it is.
 Once your canine friend has been diagnosed, your vet will be able discuss specific treatments with you.
 These may entail nutritional options, such as supplements or a specific diet; a doggy workout regime; medication; and/or other options.

 Do you know or suspect that your dog has hip dysplasia?
-Contact us, your animal clinic, today!
+Contact us, your animal clinic in North Miami, FL, today!